List of DTT channels in the United Kingdom: Radio stations

+732: LBC; Also available via DAB, Global Player or with the Radioplayer app.

 Radio stations: BBC Local and Nations Radio variations

 In England and the Channel Islands, up to five BBC Local Radio stations are available over DTT.
 Availability of these stations varies, depending on how their FM and DAB broadcast areas align with locations of DTT transmitters.
 In Wales, Scotland, and Northern Ireland, national radio services are broadcast in their respective nations.
 All these stations can also be found on the BBC Sounds or Radioplayer apps.